USEPA/emf/EMF/deploy/doc/guides/inventory_projection.md

 Reg\_code|Regulatory code (aka Maximum Achievable Control Technology code), optional; blank, zero, or -9 if not a regulatory code-specific control
 SIC|Standard Industrial Category (SIC), optional; blank, zero, or -9 if not an SIC-specific control NAICS|North American Industry Classification (NAICS) code, optional; blank, zero, or -9 if not a NAICS-specific control Compliance\_Date|Compliance Date.
 The compliance date on which a control can be applied to sources; prior to this date, the control will not be applied.
 A blank value is assumed to mean that the control is within the compliance date and the sources matched from this record will be controlled regardless.
 The strategy target year is the year used in the control compliance cutoff date check.
-See [Section](#effective_date_section) for more information.
+See [@Sec:effective_date_section] for more information.
 Application\_control|Application control flag:<br/>Y = control is applied to inventory<br/>N = control will not be used
 Replacement|Replacement flag:<br/>A = control is applied in addition to any controls already on source<br/>R = control replaces any controls already on the source
 Pri\_cm\_abbrev|Primary control measure abbreviation (from the Control Measure Database) that defines the control packet record